thacherT1D/new-angular-curriculum/Unit-2/08-services.md

 ### So which one??

-Many articles (especially ones that are a bit older) will lean towards factories, but with the new ES2015 syntax, services are becoming more preferable.
-We will be using services, but be aware of both of these and the differences between them.
+Many articles will lean towards factories, but with the new ES2015 syntax, services are becoming more preferable.
+Be aware of both of these and the differences between them.

 To read more about the differences and why some choose factories over services and vise versa - check out these articles: